Adyen vs Braintree: The ultimate 2026 comparison guide for global payments

 Embedded finance tools like issuing and capital

 Braintree is a full-stack payment platform owned by PayPal.
-It operates in 45+ countries and supports over 130 currencies, with native PayPal integrations that make it especially attractive to merchants focused on US and marketplace sales.
+It operates in 45+ countries and supports over 130 currencies, with native PayPal integrations that can make it attractive to merchants focused on US and marketplace sales.

 Key features:

-Interchange-plus pricing for eligible merchants
+Interchange++ pricing for eligible merchants

 Built-in recurring billing and fraud tools